 The preparation also differs between the two.
 For Hunan chicken, the meat is marinated first in soy sauce, ginger, and sherry, and then stir-fried until the vegetables and meat are cooked.

-Evident to these preparations is the crunchiness of Szechuan chicken as compared with the Hunan dish.
+Evident in these preparations is the crunchiness of Szechuan chicken as compared with the Hunan dish.

 Hunan has a hint of tanginess, while the other tastes saltier.
-The fermentation process of the doubanjiang paste provides the earthy, fiery flavor.
+The fermentation process of the doubanjiang paste provides an earthy, fiery flavor.

 In contrast, the red chili peppers provide a citrusy tone, adding numbness to the mouth.

 Hunan chicken has no sauce, while Szechuan chicken has a spicy, savory, and sweet sauce.
 For the most obvious distinction, the Hunan dish contains stir-fried broccoli, carrots, bell peppers, mushrooms, and even zucchini.